fogus/spiel/brettspiel/malice/README.markdown

-*Malice* is an abstract strategy game of piece movement, capture and teleportation.
+*Malice* is an abstract strategy game of piece movement, capture and teleportation for two or four players.

 Goal
 ====

-To be the player with the highest captured point total when the game ends.
+To be the player or team with the highest captured point total when the game ends.

 Materials and setup
 ===================